 In July 1996, he was recognized by NACE as its National Affiliate Member of the Year.
 Andy would then successfully run for the NACE National Board of Directors, and serve five 2-year terms in four different positions.
 In July 2007, NACE honored Andy with the ‘George Zell Spirit of NACE Award.’
 The award recognized his longstanding ‘Commitment and Passion Toward Humanitarianism.’

 Despite departing the Mobile DJ industry in 1996, Andy has stayed in touch with his roots.
 In 2003, when Chicago Mobile DJ, KC Kokoruz (Spinnin’ Discs), was developing a private educational network of prestigious DJ company owners (called Think Tank) from across North America, he called on Andy to help shape it, facilitate its first conference, and give a keynote.
 Andy has actively continued in Think Tank as a special industry alumni advisor.

 The week of July 22, 2007, Think Tank held its fifth annual conference at the Hilton Universal City, Universal City, CA.In closing remarks, Think Tank Founder, KC KoKoruz, made many acknowledgments, and then zeroed in on meeting Andy in 1993, when he taught a marketing seminar at a DJ Conference.
-KC credited Andy and fellow Think Tank Member, John Rozz, as the two inspirational mentors that launched his business career.
+KC credited Andy as an inspirational mentor, who helped launch his DJ entertainment business and career.